 Description & Background

 Almost all dam owners and regulators have files about their dam(s).
 Any owner who does not, should start to collect and maintain such records.
-The Federal Energy Regulatory Commission (FERC)has defined the the dam files to be maintained by dam owners through their Standard Technical Information for Dams (STID) process1.
+The Federal Energy Regulatory Commission (FERC) has defined the dam files to be maintained by dam owners through their Standard Technical Information for Dams (STID) process1.
 However, it is the author’s experience that dam records tend to be scattered in many different locations, some are not digitized, and some records are poorly organized.

 For the purposes of this lesson learned, the term “dam record” consists of all files and information about a dam that are collected and compiled in a single record or location.
 The term “individual dam records” refers to individual files and information about a dam.

 Often, if research is performed, valuable dam records come to light which could greatly improve dam safety engineering studies.

 One of the biggest challenges in doing comprehensive risk/safety assessments of a dam is to have a complete dam record.
 Most dam owners have a set of files for their dam.
 Regulators may have a file as well.
 Generally, no one knows what information or reports are missing.
 Often these files are in different locations.
 The owner, regulator, and the owner's engineers often have different or unshared files or reports.
 Some other valuable information about a dam is not in anyone’s files, but may be stored off-site in boxes, libraries, archives, newspapers, or only in people’s memory.
 Sadly, other information or records are permanently lost to history.
 This lesson learned gives guidance on how to perform dam record research that can yield a more complete record that has valuable insight into the safety of a dam.